Frequently Asked Questions

 Has this been covered in the news media?

-Yes, you can see stories about this issue.
+Yes, you can see stories about this issue on the Stay in Touch page.

 Would a change to voting centers affect other local elections, such as municipal or school board elections?